Codecademy/docs/content/pytorch/concepts/tensors/terms/dstack/dstack.md

 ---
 Title: '.dstack()'
-Description: 'Stacks a set of tensors depthwise or along the third axis.'
+Description: 'Stacks a sequence of tensors depthwise along the third axis, creating a new tensor.'
 Subjects:
   - 'AI'
   - 'Data Science'